 Drove back to Page today.
 This time we did the drive on Hwy.
 89 during the day and, wow, it was such beautifully scenic drive!
 We passed the Vermillion Cliffs on the way and it felt like we were driving through a painting or a movie!

 We went by Antelope Point Marina to see if we could score some kayaks to do the 2 hour round trip to Antelope Canyon.
-(Although the Navajo Nation isn’t currently doing tours to Antelope, you can kayak there and go in the back way.)
+(Although the Navajo Nation isn’t currently doing tours to Antelope because of Covid, you can kayak there and go in the back way.)
 But, they weren’t sending anyone else out because the wind had picked up and a thunderstorm was expected to come through later in the afternoon.
-Unfortunately, they were sold out for the following day too, so we’ll just have to come back another day!
+Unfortunately, they were sold out for the following day too, so we’ll just have to come back another time!

 Next, we went out to Lone Rock to see if we could find a spot on the beach to camp for the night.
 The beach was practically empty, just a few stragglers left over from Memorial Day weekend (when we stopped by there on Saturday the beach was packed out).
 So we pulled up right in front of the rock and dropped the trailer, then headed to Horseshoe Bend to watch the sunset!

 After the spectacular sunset at Horseshoe we went back to the trailer and had dinner sitting out of the beach while watching Netflix projected onto the side of our trailer.
-Perfect ending to an amazing day!
+It was the perfect ending to an amazing day!
 Thank you, Jesus.

 As we drove around Arizona we noticed something strange was happening with the time.
 It seemed like we had entered the twilight zone because one minute it was 1:00 and the next minute it was 2:00.
 No, I don’t mean we were loosing track of time... the time was literally changing before our eyes!
 This is because during Daylight Savings Time certain parts of Arizona are in Mountain Time and others are in Pacific.
 As I was trying to figure out what was going on I read an article online that said, “Arizona’s unusual rules and geography mean someone could drive through three areas and go through two time changes while never leaving the state.”
 Crazy!